Waves

 Medium / Long Term Plan

-• Continued investment and expansion of the St Fergus energy transition hub.
+• Continued investment and expansion of our assets to support transition.

-• Participate in projects key to the delivery of net zero, from CCS and direct air capture to blue hydrogen and ammonia, and from biogas / LNG to electrification and green hydrogen.
+• Participate in projects key to the delivery of net zero, including CCS, to biogas / LNG and electrification./li>

 Social